Gour Kishore Ghosh metro station

-Gour Kishore Ghosh is a metro station of Orange Line of the Kolkata Metro near Chingrighata crossing, Tangra at Sukanta Nagar in Bidhannagar.
+Gour Kishore Ghosh is a upcoming metro station of the Orange Line of Kolkata Metro near Chingrighata crossing, Tangra at Sukanta Nagar in Bidhannagar.
 The station is named in honour of famous Bengali writer and journalist, Gour Kishore Ghosh.

 Location

 This station is located in Tangra on the Salt Lake Bypass branch of Biswa Bangla Sarani at Sukanta Nagar near Chingrighata crossing.
 The main elevated structure of the station in the middle of Biswa Bangla Sarani with footover bridges on either side othe road.
 The previous station of the station is Beleghata metro station at a distance of 1.7 km and the next station is Nalban metro station at a distance of 1.5 km.

 History

 This project was sanctioned in the budget of 2010–11 by Mamata Banerjee with a project deadline of six years.
 The execution of this project has been entrusted to RVNL at a cost of Rs 3951.98 crore.
 It will help to reduce travel time between the southern fringes of Kolkata to Netaji Subhas Chandra Bose International Airport.
 In October 2011, RVNL awarded Gammon India Limited, the tender for the construction of the metro corridor from VIP Bazar Metro Station to Nikko Park (Nalban metro station), including stations, as part of Package-II of Orange Line.
 Amongst those metro stations, one in Tangra was also sanctioned, i.e., Gour Kishore Ghosh.
 In early 2020s, the construction of the metro station along with the metro line started.
 The station is still under construction after structural work completion.
 It is slated to be completed in March 2025.
 Alongside, there were several delays in filling viaduct gaps between Beleghata and Gour Kishore Ghosh.
 These delays were caused due to road blocks as these gaps span over busy Eastern Metropolitan Bypass and Chingrighata crossing.
-Currently, a 366 m viaduct gap between Chingrighata crossing and Gour Kishore Ghosh metro station is still left to be filled, with current completion target set for March 2025.
-The station is expected to be operational by mid-2025.
+Currently, a 366 m viaduct gap between Chingrighata crossing and Gour Kishore Ghosh metro station is being filled, with current completion target set for August 2026.
+The station is expected to be operational by late-2026.